 Gender Inclusive Housing Policy Statement

 At Brandeis University, any upper class students, regardless of gender identity, may choose to reside together.
 Students may choose to live together in any double on a mixed-gender floor.
-East, Rosenthal, the Village, and 567 South Street all have mixed-gender floors.
+East, Rosenthal, Skyline, the Village, and 567 South Street all have mixed-gender floors.
 Students agree to live together when they select a room together during Room Selection in the spring semester.
 There is no additional application process to reside in a gender-inclusive room.

 Brandeis University remains committed to providing safe and supportive housing options for students of all genders.
 This includes providing options that offer gender inclusive housing and restrooms.
 In doing so, we seek to affirm our commitment to being a nonsectarian university that welcomes students, teachers and staff of every nationality, religion and orientation.